wvankoppen/Knowledge/Presentations/Stage management.md

     - CourseTeachersModule

 These modules could be lazy loaded using the router config.
+This will also apply for feature state modules as we'll see later.

+So if you have a TeachersModule and CoursesModule, in which all components are placed, it will be difficult to leverage NgRx.

--> Takeaway 1: The hierarchical module tree of your app should match the domain
+-> Takeaway 2: The module tree of your app should match the domain

 Ask: No surprises at this point, right?

-## Redux principles:

-Principles:
-1. Single source of truth (Store - explain later on what to store)
-2. State is read only
-3. Changes are made via pure functions (reducers)

-Advantages:
-- Centralized, immutable state (hydrate state via LocalStorage)
-- Performance (OnPush)
-- Tooling! (look whether state correct, no logging)
-- Component communication (inject Store)

--> Takeaway 2: Take the Redux principles to heart

-## What (not) to store

-Think about
-1. what state needs to be shared across your app.
-2. whether it respects the Redux principles

-E.g.: Teacher list, Courses list

--> Takeaway 3: Think about what state relations are needed in your app

-What NOT to store:
-State that cannot respect the principles, e.g.:
-- mutual state (Leaflet instance)
-Nuance: technically you can, by configuration, but you should not use it
-- or short-lived and small-scoped state

-Where do we store this state?
-Angular Service!

 ## Hierarchical modules, hierarchical state